Incentives for Collective Innovation: Disposal

 \section{Disposal}

 In this section, I extend the model by allowing each agent to freely dispose of the innovations that she produces, after observing their size.
-Among other things, I show that this raises equilibrium effort and improves payoffs relative to the baseline setting.
+This raises effort and continuation payoff at all stock levels in the SSE, which remains unique and Markov (\Cref{theorem:disposal:equilibrium}).
+Under natural conditions, all agents are ex-ante better off in this equilibrium than in any PPE with forced disclosure (\Cref{proposition:disposal_welfare}).